Cas9Diego/TrimmWithVision/README.md

 How it Works:

-Tap the "choose a picture" button, a sheet will display to allow you to choose a photo by tapping on it.
+Tap the "choose a picture" button, a sheet will be displayed to allow you to choose a photo by tapping on it.
 After tapping on the photo, press the "Scan" button, a text will appear below that button displaying the number of faces in the picture.
 The detected faces will also be squared in yellow.